 Pink Floyd’s ‘Dark Side’: 40 Years Later, 40 Mind-Blowing Facts About The Mad Classic

-One of the rejected designs involved a then-popular Marvel comic book superhero.
+By Chris Willman | Stop The Presses! –One of the rejected designs involved a then-popular Marvel comic book superhero.
 Imagine how differently we’d think of the album if the Floyd members had expressed any interest in one of Thorgersen’s alternative ideas, to have the cover feature… the Silver Surfer!

 The band had always hated having their photos in the artwork.
 “When Storm showed us all the ideas, with that one, there was no doubt,” guitarist David Gilmour told Rolling Stone in 2003.
 “It was, ‘That is it.’
 It's a brilliant cover.
 One can look at it after that first moment of brilliance and think, ‘Well, it's a very commercial idea: It's very stark and simple; it'll look great in shop windows.’
 It wasn't a vague picture of four lads bouncing in the countryside.
 That fact wasn't lost on us.”